GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_HeatCapacityProperties -->
   :end-before: <!-- SPHINX_HeatCapacityPropertiesEnd -->

-An ultra low permeability is defined for the three layers to simulate a thermoelastic problem without the impact of fluid flow.
+An ultra-low permeability is defined for the three layers to simulate a thermoelastic problem without the impact of fluid flow.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_PermeabilityProperties -->
   :end-before: <!-- SPHINX_PermeabilityPropertiesEnd -->

-Also, a negligible volumetric heat capacity is defined for fluid to completely ignore the thermal convection effect such that only thermal transfer via the diffusion phenomenon is considered.
+Also, a negligible volumetric heat capacity is defined for the fluid to completely ignore the thermal convection effect such that only thermal transfers via the diffusion phenomenon are considered.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml